Daniël Goulooze: After World War II

 In May 1945, the CPN leadership was reconstituted with De Groot nominally in charge.
 A new constitution was agreed with the title: "Renewal of Political Life in the Netherlands" and the De Waarheid newspaper, edited by De Groot, began to be published once more.
 For a short time De Groot promoted the dissolution of the party in favour of an 'Association of Friends of Truth', because in that first post-war period after the war, the communist newspaper De Waarheid enjoyed wide popularity because of its resistance history.
 In an editorial on 30 April 1945, De Groot stated that the CPN should be dissolved and replaced by his "Truth" association, in order to maintain the support acquired during the war and to prepare the way for a new coalition party in which the social democratic and communist parties would be joined.

-De Groots' found his plan wasn't as popular as he believed, as there was fierce disagreement in the party, from members from different parts of the country, who were steeped in the doctrine of Marxism-Leninism.
+De Groots' found his plan wasn't as popular as he believed, as there was fierce disagreement in the party, from members from different parts of the country, who were steeped in the doctrine of Marxism–Leninism.
 In July 1945, a conference was held.
 De Groot and the leadership believed that the cooperation between the United States, Great Britain and the Soviet Union would continue, which would eventually lead to the merging of the social democrats and the communist parties.
 The opposition at the conference, stated that peace wouldn't necessarily hold and that the communists should support the interests of working-class people, stating "the liquidation of the Communist Party meant the disarmament of the working class, leaving it rudderless to the leadership of the bourgeoisie".
 When Goulooze returned to Amsterdam in mid-July 1945, he attended the conference and supported the opposition.
 In a speech he made at the conference, he stated that political opportunism was rampant, that speaking of factions was useless as the party was dissolved and that CPN shouldn't be re-established as quickly as it was disbanded until time was taken to prepare a broad campaign to clearly understand the political necessity for re-establishing the party.
 While it was an attack on De Groot, it wasn't personal.

 De Groot stood for election for political secretary on the policy of establishing his "Truth" association and was elected.
 At the July conference, Goulooze was on the right side of the debate and certainly De Groot was fond of him, but after De Groot was elected, Goulooze became an enemy of the working class.
 However, De Groot promised to talk to Goulooze before the political control commission, but the conversation never took place.
-Goulooze made several attempts to convince De Groot to hold that conversation, in essence to confirm a place in the new party hierarchy for Goulooze, but the discussion with the political control commission mever took place.
+Goulooze made several attempts to convince De Groot to hold that conversation, in essence to confirm a place in the new party hierarchy for Goulooze, but the discussion with the political control commission never took place.
 From that point forward, Goulooze was no longer a political force in the CPN.